 - Courses may be used to meet both a master's degree and a graduate certificate objective providing they are appropriate and acceptable toward the specific requirements of each program.

-- All requirements for a graduate certificate program must be completed within a seven year time period defined as beginning with the date of registration for the first course used to meet the requirements for the certificate, and ending with the date the last requirement is completed.
+- All requirements for a graduate certificate program must be completed within a seven-year period defined as beginning with the date of registration for the first course used to meet the requirements for the certificate and ending with the date the last requirement is completed.
 It is expected that the student will have filed an application for the award of the certificate within this same period.
 Students, who for documented, serious and compelling reasons, cannot complete their degree within the seven-year limit, may request one extension.
 If granted, extensions cannot exceed one year.
 Students requesting an extension must be in good academic standing and have revalidation for all expired coursework exceeding seven years.

 Observance of Certificate Requirements

 A student planning to earn an undergraduate or graduate certificate must meet the requirements in the University Bulletin, that are in effect either as of the date the student is officially accepted to a certificate program or as of the date the application for the award of the certificate is filed in the Division of Graduate Studies (for both undergraduate and graduate certificates).

 Advising assistance will be provided by the program faculty responsible for offering the program.

 Registration for required courses will be accomplished by means of the normal registration process of the university or through Extended Learning registration procedures for Extended Learning certificate programs.

 When all the requirements for either an undergraduate or graduate certificate program have been completed, the following steps must be taken to apply for the certificate, to have the completion of the requirements checked, and to have the certificate awarded to the student.
 Note that the Graduate Division is responsible for the final processing requirements for both undergraduate and graduate certificates.
 Graduation for Extended Learning certificates is processed through the Extended Learning Office.